 Mineral resources and ore reserves acquired in business combinations are recognised as separate assets.
 In the recognition and measurement of mineral resources and ore reserves the Group utilises available third party reports of the quantities, mineral content, estimated production costs and exploitation potential of the resource.
 The probability of the ore reserve is also an essential factor.
 In the mining and minerals business, the probability is commonly described by classifying a mineral resource into categories such as 'proven', 'probable', 'inferred' and 'hypothetical'.
-There are also generally accepted standards for the classification of mineral resources in the business, such as the standards of the South African Code for the Reporting of Exploration Results, Mineral Resources and Mineral Reserves ('SAMREC').
-The measurement of ore reserves is based on estimated market prices, estimated production costs and quantities.
+There are also generally accepted standards for the classification of mineral resources in the business, such as the standards of the South African Code for the Reporting of Exploration Results, Mineral Resources, estimated production costs and quantities.
 In the Group's statement of financial position, mineral resources and ore reserves are presented as tangible assets.
 Rehabilitation liabilities related to mines are included in their cost of acquisition, and corresponding provision is recognised on the statement of financial position.